microsoft/playwright/docs/src/test-snapshots-js.md

 ```

 The snapshot name `example-test-1-chromium-darwin.png` consists of a few parts:
 - `example-test-1.png` - an auto-generated name of the snapshot.
-You can also specify snapshot name as the first argument of the `toMatchSnapshot()` method:
+Alternatively you can specify snapshot name as the first argument of the `toMatchSnapshot()` method:
     ```js js-flavor=js
     expect(await page.screenshot()).toMatchSnapshot('landing.png');
     ```
     ```js js-flavor=ts
     expect(await page.screenshot()).toMatchSnapshot('landing.png');
     ```

 - `chromium-darwin` - the browser name and the platform.
 Screenshots differ between browsers and platforms due to different rendering, fonts and more, so you will need different snapshots for them.
 If you use multiple projects in your [configuration file](./test-configuration.md), project name will be used instead of `chromium`.

 If you are not on the same operating system as your CI system, you can use Docker to generate/update the screenshots: